digital-landscapes/greenSD/README.md

 ## Overview
-Provides functions to access and extract multi-band greenspace seasonality data cubes derived from Sentinel-2 imagery, available for 1028 major global cities.
+Provides functions to access and extract multi-band greenspace seasonality data cubes (available for 1028 major global cities) and global NDVI values data from ESA WorldCover 10m Annual Composites Dataset.
 Users can download data using bounding boxes, city names, or coordinates, and sample values at specific points.
 Built-in support for data filtering by year and time window.

 ## Features